dougp2/Multi_Timer_V2/README.md

 **bool myTimer1.isReset()** - Returns true if the timer is being held reset.

-**bool myTimer1.getDoneRose()** - Returns a boolean which is true for one program scan when the timer reaches its preset value.
+**bool myTimer1.getDoneRose()** - True for one program scan when the timer reaches its preset value.

-**bool myTimer1.getDoneFell()** - Returns a boolean which is true for one program scan when the timer is reset, if the timer has reached its preset value.
+**bool myTimer1.getDoneFell()** - True for one program scan when the timer is reset, if the timer has reached its preset value.

-**bool mytimer1.isFlashing()** - A special output for the flasherTimer type.&nbsp; Goes true when timing starts and goes false when ON time milliseconds is reached.
+**bool mytimer1.isFlashing()** - A special output for the flasherTimer type that goes true when timing starts and goes false when ON time milliseconds is reached.

 **unsigned long myTimer1.getCount()** - Returns the current timer accumulated value.